STHQ/kilaueacove/README.md

-# Lava Lounge
+# Kilauea Cove

-This repository relates to my screening room (home theater) called the Lava Lounge, plus the Tiki Nook, just outside the Lava Lounge's door, where there is a drinks cart and shelves with tiki mugs.
+This repository relates to my screening room (home theater) and the “tiki took,” just outside the screening room’s door, where there is a drinks cart, and shelves with tiki mugs and other barware.
+Colectively, this is **Kilauea Cove**.

-The purpose is to collect all of my code, wiring diagrams, graphical elements, and setup instructions for the lighting, effects, and other electronics in the space — not only for my own use (if/when we move and I have to piece it all back together again), but as a reference for anyone else who plans to build interactive lights and effects for a small space.
+The purpose is to collect all of my code, wiring diagrams, graphical elements, and setup instructions for the lighting, effects, and other electronics in the space — not only for my own use (if/when we move and I have to piece it back together again), but as a reference for anyone else who plans to build interactive lights and effects for a small space.

 More discussion of these elements as I create or update them can be found on my blog, under the [Lava Lounge](http://stationinthemetro.com/tag/lava-lounge) and [Tiki Nook](http://stationinthemetro.com/tag/tiki-nook) tags.
+I am also posting work-in-progress photos and commentary to a thread on [Tiki Central](http://www.tikiroom.com/tikicentral/bb/viewtopic.php?topic=51211&forum=20&25).

+**Q:** Wasn't this called “Lava Lounge” before?

+**A:** Yes.
+However, the old name, “Lava Lounge,” unintentionally duplicated the name of [a Seattle bar](https://critiki.com/location/lava-lounge-seattle-173/).
+To reduce possible confusion (since I am *also* in Seattle), and to give my space a unique\* name globally, *Kilauea Cove* is the new name.
+The most direct references are [Kilauea](https://en.wikipedia.org/wiki/Kīlauea), the most active volcano in the Hawaiian Islands, and *cove* can be defined as “[a recessed place](http://www.merriam-webster.com/dictionary/cove),” which describes the Tiki Nook very well.
+Of course, the alternate water-related meaning of *cove*, and the reference to [one of my favorite surf rock bands](http://www.kilaueas.de), only add to the enjoyment.

+Plus, y’know, alliteration is pretty fun.

+<sub>\*The only other Kilauea Cove I could find by searching online is the name of a pair of water slides at [Big Surf Water Park](http://bigsurffun.com/rides/) in Tempe, AZ.</sub>

 ## Construction and Setup

-### Lava Lounge
+### Screening Room

 TODO: This will document the steps necessary to replicate my current setup.
-Lava Lounge-specific.
+Screening Room-specific.

 ### Tiki Nook

 TODO: This will document the steps necessary to replicate my current setup.
 Tiki Nook-specific.
+At the moment, I would suggest checking out the thread on [Tiki Central](http://www.tikiroom.com/tikicentral/bb/viewtopic.php?topic=51211&forum=20&25).

 ## Licenses

-The Lava Lounge project is Copyright © 2016 Mark N. Boszko.
+The Kilauea Cove project is Copyright © 2016 Mark N. Boszko.

 This repository contains clones of software developed by other people, when necessary to the operation of my systems.
 Their licenses continue to apply.